agentinit/contextcalc/README.md

 ContextCalc can be imported and used as a library in your Node.js applications for programmatic token counting.

+> ⚠️ **Bundling Notice**: If you're bundling an application that uses contextcalc, mark `tiktoken` as external in your bundler configuration to avoid WebAssembly loading issues.
+See [DOCS.md](./DOCS.md#using-contextcalc-in-bundled-applications) for detailed guidance.

 ### Installation as Library

 ```bash